BunchOfBytes/STF-2020/Cloud/Find the leaking bucket!.md

 2020/12/09 02:11:20 Finished
 ===============================================================
 ``````
+If you do not receive the above, that means AWS has perhaps shadowbanned you from viewing bucket listings, I have included an optional step for you to take a look in case
+you would like to bypass this (see below!)

+Now we can visit https://s3-ap-southeast-1.amazonaws.com/think-innovation-s4fet3ch to view the XML listing of the bucket.

 ### Optional Step: What if I am blocked from scanning buckets on AWS?
 Often times, especially when performing a pentest, we may try to mount bruteforce attacks and suddenly get banned from logging into the machine.
 If the ban is based on IP, instead of asking a client to reset a production machine which can cost our client money for the downtime, we can instead proxy our login requests through another machine we compromised.